tomcoder1/LibraryManagement/README.md

 # Library Management
-A project about library management created to learn OOP
+A project about library management
 ## Table of Contents

 - [Features](#Features)